PJDude/librer/README.md

-### librer
+# LIBRER
 A file cataloging program with extensive customization options to suit user preferences.

 **The software and this document are under development and in a pre-release state.**

 ## Features:
 The primary purpose of this software is to enable users to catalog their files, particularly on removable media like memory cards and portable drives.
-It allows users to add metadata, referred to here as **custom data**, and facilitates future searching through the created records. **Custom data** consists of textual information acquired through the execution of user-chosen commands or scripts. **Custom data** may include any text data customized to meet the user's requirements, restricted only by the available memory and the software accessible for data retrieval.
+It allows user to add metadata, referred to here as **custom data**, and facilitates future searching through the created records. **Custom data** consists of textual information acquired through the execution of user-chosen commands or scripts. **Custom data** may include any text data customized to meet the user's requirements, restricted only by the available memory and the software accessible for data retrieval.
 The retrieved data is stored in a newly created database record and can be utilized for search or verification purposes.

 ## Screenshots: